vib3ai/monad-agent-kit/README.md

 # Monad Agent Kit

 An open-source toolkit for connecting AI agents to Monad and other EVM protocols.
-Inspired by [Solana Agent Kit](https://github.com/sendaifun/solana-agent-kit) and [EVM Agent Kit](https://github.com/hiero-ai/evm-agent-kit).
+Inspired by [Solana Agent Kit](https://github.com/sendaifun/solana-agent-kit).

 ## Features